fraunhofer-isi/micat/doc/source/ecologic_indicators/ecologic_indicators_description.md

 ---
 title: Ecologic indicators
-description: This page describes the underlying assumptions and data sources for the ecological indicators.
+description: This page describes the underlying assumptions and data sources for the ecologic indicators.
 license: AGPL
 ---